tiny8877/okta.github.io/_source/_docs/how-to/add-user-consent-to-flow.md

 * Check the settings for `prompt`, `consent`, and `consent_method` in the [Apps API table of values](https://developer.okta.com/docs/api/resources/apps#add-oauth-20-client-application).
 * Make sure that in your app configuration, the `redirect_uri` is an absolute URI and that it is whitelisted by specifying in Trusted Origins.
 * If you aren't using the `default` authorization server, check that you've created at least one policy with one rule that applies to any scope or the scope(s) in your test.

-> Hint: You can use the Token Preview tab in your custom authorization server to test configuration values before sending an authorize request.